louai111/Baby-Incubator-System/README.md

-Here's a revised README for a more original look:

----

-# Health Monitoring and ECG Visualization System
+# Low Cost Baby Incubator With Health Monitoring and ECG Visualization Capabilities

 This project integrates Arduino and Python to create a comprehensive health monitoring system that tracks multiple vital parameters—such as heart rate, SpO₂ levels, temperature, and humidity—alongside jaundice detection using an RGB color sensor.
 Additionally, the system serves as a **basic incubator controller** by monitoring and regulating temperature and humidity, which are essential for neonatal care.
 Data collected by Arduino from the sensors is transmitted to a computer, where a Python PyQt-based interface visualizes ECG signals in real-time.